tehdragonfly/cherubplay/CONFIG.md

 ### Task runners

-Cherubplay uses two Celery workers: one for quick tasks like triggering push notifications and another for longer tasks like exporting chats and cleanup tasks.
+Cherubplay used two Celery workers: one for quick tasks like triggering push notifications and another for longer tasks like exporting chats and cleanup tasks.
 Celery recommends doing this so that quick tasks don't get stuck behind slower ones.